Analytic integral solutions for induced gravitational waves: Second-order solutions for induced GWs

 where the subscript 1 for a perturbation variable means it is a function of ${\bm q}_1$, e.g. $\varphi_1 = \varphi({\bm q}_1)$ and so on.
 Using $\varphi_\chi = 3\calR/5$ and $\kappa_\chi = -9H\calR/5$ during MD with $\calR$ = constant, the terms including the time derivative of the linear tensor perturbation vanish and we have the following simple expression for the source:

-It is very important to note that the linear order perturbation $h_{\lambda'}$ does possess time-dependence as given by \eqref{eq:h-MDsol}.
+It is very important to note that the linear order perturbation $h_{\lambda'}$ does possess time dependence as given by \eqref{eq:h-MDsol}.
 Thus, unlike the scalar-scalar source case, the time integral for the Green's function solution includes another time-dependent function from $h_{\lambda'}$, namely, $j_1(k\eta)/(k\eta)$:

-The detail of the $\tilde{x}$-integrals is given in Appendix~\ref{app:integrals}.
+The detail of the $\tilde{x}$-integrals is given in Appendix~\ref{app:MDss-st}.

 In the comoving gauge where $v=0$, using $\calR=$ constant and

 which follows from $H = 2/(3t)$ during MD, straightforward calculations give

 Unlike the zero-shear gauge case, the time derivative of the linear tensor perturbation remains, which is given by